We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 In order to use whitening toothpaste effectively, brush your teeth at least twice a day for around 2 minutes.
 Whitening toothpastes usually contain abrasives that work to scrub off surface stains.
 They also may contain active ingredients that lighten teeth by several shades.

 Keep in mind that whitening toothpastes contain ingredients that might increase tooth sensitivity or gum irritation.
 Using a soft bristle brush may help lessen these effects for some people.

-You’ll also have to have patience.
+It’s also important to be patient.
 Whitening toothpastes can be very effective, but they don’t work quickly.